karma-runner/karma/docs/intro/02-configuration.md

 ```

 The configuration file can be written in CoffeeScript as well.
-In fact, if you pass it a filename with `coffee` extension, `karma init` will generate a CoffeeScript file.
+In fact, if you pass `karma run` a filename with `.coffee` extension, it will generate a CoffeeScript file.

 Of course, you can write the config file by hand or copy paste it from another project ;-)